shmink/BhamBins/README.md

 - `-p`, `--postcode` is for postcode
 - `-u`, `--uprn` is for UPRN which you can [look up here](https://www.findmyaddress.co.uk/search)

+If you're not interested in the source code you can just [download the binary](https://github.com/shmink/BhamBins/raw/refs/heads/main/bhambins) and run it like you see above.

 ### Limitations